Pukyong National University: Busan National University of Technology

 The university was established in Bosu-dong, Jung-gu on 5 May 1924, in the name of Pusan Public Industrial Continuation School (two-year system).
 The Temporary Special Act on Education and Education was abolished in 1963, which increased the need for higher education.
 On 29 September 1973, the school was approved for establishment as the National Pusan Technical School (5-year system).

-7 December 1983, eight departments were established, approved for promotion and reorganization as Pusan Open University (4-year system).
+On 7 December 1983, eight departments were established, approved for promotion and reorganization as Pusan Open University (4-year system).
 On 4 May 1988, the school name was changed to Pusan National University of Technology.

 On 6 March 1990, the Graduate School of Industrial Technology was newly established and five departments were opened.
 On 24 February 1993, the school name was changed to Pusan National University of Technology, after being promoted to a general university.
 On 1 March 1996, Pusan National University of Technology was integrated into PKNU.